 Sometimes you want to curl up and watch a good domestic drama play out.
 Here are 10 good Lifetime movies available on Netflix instant.
 These movies were all either produced or distributed by the Lifetime network.
 Included are evil plots, bad parents, bad children, marital problems, and a good dose of paranoia.
 Lifetime movies and their domestic themes attract both male and female viewers because they are like short soap operas.

 These movies usually involve budding romance, plotting spouses, extra-marital affairs, or homicide.
-If you like these movies you can even watch a larger assortment of Lifetime movies free for 30 days.
+If you like these movies you might enjoy the new Lifetime Movie Club.
 Whether you are settled in for a night of weekend soap-opera style movies or are just watching TV on a sick day off from work, here are some great picks to get some Lifetime drama into your living room instantly.

 1. Fatal Honeymoon (2012) TV-14

 Based on a true story, a newlywed woman dies an accidental death on her honeymoon and the investigation leads into whether her husband actually killed her or not.

 Gabe Watson and his new wife, Tina, married less than two weeks, go scuba diving in Australia where Tina drowns.
 When a photo of the drowned woman is found at the bottom of the ocean, authorities begin to suspect foul play by the husband.
 Drama and a harrowing legal case ensue.
 Will the husband be convicted for this tragic death?

 This movie was produced by Lifetime in 2012.

 Fatal Honeymoon Trailer

 This movie is one of many great dramatic Netflix thrillers.
 A divorced mother (Jeri Ryan) and her two daughters move into an old stately home on the outskirts of Detroit, and initially fall in love with the home.
 The only problem is that there is a spirit living in the house that wants to make itself known.